How Do I Test My Well Water in a Lab?

 Certain plumbing-dependent metals like lead are most likely to show up after water has sat in the pipes overnight.
 For sampling bottles labeled for metals testing, you may choose to collect them first thing in the morning.
 This is generally called a “First Draw Sample.”

 Dissolved gasses and other VOCs are more likely to diffuse out of the water if they sit in the plumbing for a long time.
-To capture whether your water has VOCs (or radon) it’s often better to let the water run for a few minutes first.
+To capture whether your well water has VOCs (or radon) it’s often better to let the water run for a few minutes first.

 Best Practices When Collecting Your Water Sample

-1. Do not rinse out the inside of the containers.
+- Do not rinse out the inside of the containers.

-2. Do not touch the inside of test vials or their lids.
+- Do not touch the inside of test vials or their lids.

-3. If possible, remove any aerators or other faucet attachments from the sample location.
+- If possible, remove any aerators or other faucet attachments from the sample location.

-4. Collect all your samples from the same source (e.g. faucet or well-head).
+- Collect all your samples from the same source (e.g. faucet or well-head).

-5. Use a low flow when drawing water.
+- Use a low flow when drawing water.

-6. Close lids tightly!
+- Close lids tightly!
 You don't want them to spill in transit.

 You might receive separate packages from the lab.
 If you do, then take care to not mix up the contents of the packages.
+And even if your kit comes with two bottles, DO NOT collect samples from two different locations.

 Returning Your Samples to the Lab

-Remember to either drop off or ship your samples as soon as possible after collecting your samples and avoid shipping on weekends.
 If you need to wait before dropping off or shipping, try to keep your samples refrigerated if indicated.

 Don't forget to include your sample information card or chain of custody form with your sample!
+Being prepared helps you avoid any unforeseen issues.

-Tap Score Well Testing Kits
+Tap Score Well Water Test Kits

 Essential Well Water Test

-Tap Score Extended Well Water Test
+Advanced Well Water Test

 Extended Well Water Test

-Which Test Kit Is Right for Me?
+Which Well Water Test Kit Is Right for Me?

-The Essential test kit is a great place to start if you’ve never tested your water before.
-However, the Advanced test is recommended thanks to its more specialized contaminants like VOCs and petroleum compounds.
+The Essential test kit is a great place to start if you’ve never tested your well water before.
+Test for coliform, nitrate, heavy metals, and general water chemistry parameters.

 Interpreting the Results of Your Well Water Test